-- 4. Once the Corps receives, considers, and addresses all comments on the HPIN checklist from the Planned Project Consulting Parties and SHPO, the Corps will provide a notice of its Planned Project APE and LOE determination to the Planned Project Consulting Parties and SHPO.
-The notice will include a summary of the comments received and the Corps' reasons for its determination. - 5.
-By letter, the Corps shall initiate consultation with the appropriate Federally or non-Federally recognized Tribes for the identification of historic properties of religious and cultural significance to Indian tribes for the Planned Project APE (36 C.F.R. § 800.2(c)(2)(ii) and (B)(ii) and 36 C.F.R. § 800.4(a)(4) and (b)).
-The Corps will continue to consult with the appropriate Federally or non-Federally recognized Tribes throughout the LOP review process. - 6.
-If previously conducted historic properties identification efforts within the Planned Project APE are sufficient, and the SHPO did not object to the reliance on previous identification efforts, and no additional identification efforts are warranted, and all resources have previously been evaluated (and SHPO previously concurred on eligibility) in the Planned Project APE, the Corps shall proceed pursuant to Stipulation V.C.(2)(a). - 7.
-If through the HPIN consultation process, it has been determined that additional historic property identification efforts would be required, including the need to address incomplete prior evaluations within the Planned Project APE, the Corps and SSMP State Team shall proceed to Stipulation V.B.8. - 8.
+- 7. If through the HPIN consultation process, it has been determined that additional historic property identification efforts would be required, including the need to address incomplete prior evaluations within the Planned Project APE, the Corps and SSMP State Team shall proceed to Stipulation V.B.8. - 8.
 The SSMP State Team will carry out the LOE identified in the HPIN checklist for the Planned Project.
-The results of the historic properties identification effort (i.e., technical inventory report) will be submitted to both the Planned Project Federal Land management agency and the Corps.
+The results of the historic properties identification effort (i.e., technical inventory report) on Federal Lands will be submitted to both the Planned Project Federal Land management agency and the Corps.
 After receiving the technical inventory report, the Planned Project Federal Land management agency will have thirty (30) days to make recommendations to the Corps regarding eligibility and effects.
 Once the Corps receives, considers, and addresses all comments regarding eligibility and effects, the Corps will proceed pursuant to Stipulation V.C. - 9.
-All HPIN checklists will be included in the PA annual report, pursuant to Stipulation XVII. - C. National Register Eligibility Determination and Finding of No Historic Property Affected - Upon completion of the historic property identification efforts including the Corps' tribal consultations pursuant to 36 C.F.R. § 800.2(c)(B)(ii) and 36 C.F.R. § 800.4(a)(4) and (b), the Corps shall either determine if any resource is among those classes of resources identified in Appendix D that do not warrant further evaluation, or, in consultation with the Planned Project Consulting Parties and SHPO, will determine National Register of Historic Places (NRHP) eligibility pursuant to 36 C.F.R. § 800.4(c).
+All HPIN checklists will be included in the PA annual report, pursuant to Stipulation XVII. - C. National Register Eligibility Determination and Effect Findings - Upon completion of the historic property identification efforts including the Corps' tribal consultations pursuant to 36 C.F.R. § 800.2(c)(B)(ii) and 36 C.F.R. § 800.4(a)(4) and (b), the Corps shall either determine if any resource is among those classes of resources identified in Appendix D that do not warrant further evaluation, or, in consultation with the Planned Project Consulting Parties and SHPO, will determine National Register of Historic Places (NRHP) eligibility pursuant to 36 C.F.R. § 800.4(c). - a.
+Resources that were identified in the Planned Project APE that are among the classes determined to not warrant further evaluation will be documented as provided in Appendix D. - b.
+For all other resources identified in the Planned Project APE, the Corps shall evaluate the NRHP eligibility in accordance with the criteria set forth in 36 C.F.R. part 60, acknowledging that Federally recognized and non-Federally recognized